 - To view the recovery progress, click the progress window.

-- Once recovered now the steps to mount the database comes.
+- Once recovered, now follow the steps to mount the database.

 Mounting the Restored Database